muhammetyasinarli/DomainDrivenDesign/README.md

 **Why didn't I use a generic repository?**
 Generic Repositories can be problematic in Domain Driven Design due to the lack of domain-specific logic, it is often better to design repositories specific to aggregates or domain entities.

+## Mediator Pattern and CQRS
+Instead of objects communicating directly with each other, they interact through a central mediator, which manages the communication.
+This pattern helps in reducing dependencies and improving code maintainability.
+I prefer using the MediatR library to implement the mediator pattern.
+It is a part of the Gang of Four (GoF) design patterns as well.

+CQRS is a design pattern where commands (operations that change data) and queries (operations that retrieve data) are segregated into separate models.
+This allows for better scalability, clear separation of concerns, and optimization of read/write operations.
+CQRS is particularly effective for domain-driven design (DDD), especially in systems with complex business rules.

+The Mediator Pattern is commonly used with CQRS to streamline how commands and queries are handled.